alexkoppelman/t-watch-2020-project/README.md

 `gui.cpp` was refactored slightly to separate GUI header and class implementation.
 Class definitions are now in `gui.h` so that other files may reference the GUI classes.

 Thanks @bburky for starting this up!

+I am completely new to LVGL so this will all take a bit...

+Status:
+Added notifications for Music Player
+Added notifications for Calls
+Added notifications for Weather (using Weather Notification app from Fdroid) Added queue screen with Icon.

+To Do:
+- Create message queue screen showing last X messages
+- Limit mssga body display in popup to 165 (more or less??) char.
+- Create weather screen with forecast
+- Create music player screen with pause/play buttons
+- Add small game